 Ontario has 13 cities with a population of over 100k people, the biggest cities are Toronto with 2.7 million population, followed by Ottawa 935k, Mississauga 725k, Brampton 695k, Hamilton 540k, and London 385k residents.
 Ottawa is Canada’s capital, and as it is located in the Ontario province this directly impacts the cost of living.
 At first glance, Ontario looks like a decent place for off grid living, although this province has a lot of problems.

-The main reasons to live off the grid is to be self-sufficient and to live as frugally as possible, and this is almost impossible in this province due to the high costs associated with off grid living, or living in general.
-Generally speaking, most of the population of this province is concentrated in the south and southeastern regions, and there is already a big problem with housing in these areas.
+The main reasons to live off the grid are to be self-sufficient and to live as frugally as possible, and this is almost impossible in this province due to the high costs associated with off grid living, or living in general.
+Generally speaking, most of the population of this province is concentrated in the southern and southeastern regions, and there is already a big problem with housing in these areas.
 In fact, a lot of people are moving out of this province because they can not afford to live here.

-During the past couple of decades, a lot of foreign investors came to this province investing in real estate, some of them are legitimate businesses but most of them are shady, to say the least.
-Once these investors came with virtually unlimited money they started buying off property, to a point that the average Canadian can no longer afford to buy or even rent.
+During the past couple of decades, a lot of foreign investors came to this province to invest in real estate, some of them are legitimate businesses but most of them are shady, to say the least.
+Once these investors came with virtually unlimited money they started buying off property, to the point that the average Canadian can no longer afford to buy or even rent.
 If you want to take a look at Ontario’s western neighbor then check out my recent article Off grid living in Manitoba ( The Keystone State ).

 The main climate in Ontario is humid continental, summers tend to be hot and winters are cold.
-Ontario has one of the highest humidities in the entire country due to the close proximity of the Hudson Bay and several great lakes.
-The average summer temperatures between 87°F and 94°F ( 30C and 34C ), during the wintertime the average temperatures can fluctuate a lot but for the most part, it is below freezing and in the northern parts it gets even colder.
+Ontario has one of the highest humidities in the entire country due to the close proximity of Hudson Bay and several great lakes.
+The average summer temperatures are between 87°F and 94°F ( 30C and 34C ), during the wintertime the average temperatures can fluctuate a lot but for the most part, it is below freezing, and in the northern parts it gets even colder.
 If you want to compare this province to a state then check out my recent article Off grid living Maine ( The Pine Tree State ).

-Due to the continental type climate and the high humidity Ontario is one of the best places to grow crops.
+Due to the continental-type climate and the high humidity Ontario is one of the best places to grow crops.
 The most commonly grown crops here are soybeans, grain corn, potatoes, sugar beets, wheat, oats, barley, and rye.
 For the most part, you will not have to set up a greenhouse to grow crops, although in the northern areas growing crops without a greenhouse will be extremely difficult.
 If you are looking for a province with plenty of untouched nature and low population density then check out my recent article Off grid living in Yukon ( The Land of the Midnight Sun ).

-Ontario has plenty of fresh water, the province has a lot of lakes, and access to some of the biggest lakes in the world.
+Ontario has plenty of fresh water, the province has a lot of lakes and access to some of the biggest lakes in the world.
 Around 20% of the world’s freshwater reserve is in or near this province.
 In addition to this, the high humidity means that rains are frequent.
 The average yearly rainfall in Ontario is around 15″ ( 400 mm ) and the average yearly snowfall can be fairly high in the northern parts of the province.

-- Solar power: Ontario gets plenty of sunshine during the year, although due to the high humidity the skies are covered with clouds.
-In the past couple of years, Ontario had several incentives and rebates for solar power, sadly all of them are officially ended.
+- Solar power: Ontario gets plenty of sunshine during the year, although due to the high humidity, the skies are covered with clouds.
+In the past couple of years, Ontario had several incentives and rebates for solar power, but sadly all of them are officially ended.
 The good news is that you can still use the Capital Cost Allowance (CCA) Renewable Energy and the Canadian Renewable and Conservation Expenses (CRCE).